kordan/moodle-mod_surveypro/README.md

 User templates
 --------------
-A user template is a plugin for editing teachers to quickly create snapshots of their surveys for sharing and later application.
+A user template is a sub-plugin for editing teachers to quickly create snapshots of their surveys for sharing and later application.

 Use cases for user templates include:
 1) An editing teacher is frequently called to create custom surveys where a fixed set of elements is included.
 Let's say: First name, Last name, Date of birth, Gender.
 To save time, the editing teacher can create a surveypro including this set of elements and then save the corresponding user-template.
 Later, whenever he/she is called to create a new instance of surveypro with the set of elements of the first surveypro, he/she will apply the generated user-template to the new surveypro instance.
 All fields of the user-template will be included at once.